Find Grad Schools

 6 Yearly Graduations

 The 6th most popular school in the country for aviation/airway management and operations majors who are seeking their master's degree is Utah State University.
 Each year, around 27,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,387 per year, while in-state graduate students, on average, pay $6,763 per year.
 During the most recent year for which we have data, 6 people received their master's degree in aviation/airway management and operations from USU.
-Of these students, 9% were women and 18% were members of underrepresented racial-ethnic groups.
+About 25% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #7